the4chancup/4cc-aet-compiler/README.md

 Here's a list of the stuff that the script checks after extracting an export, before moving its content into three common folders:
-- Checks the presence of the txt file.
+- Checks the presence of the Note txt file.
+If there isn't any, it offers to make one with just the Team ID.
-- Checks that the txt file has a team ID in it, accepting both the proper line "ID: ###" and just a line with "###".
+- Checks that the txt file has a Team ID in it, accepting both the proper line "ID: ###" and just a line with "###".
 - Checks that the team ID is in the range 701-892.
-- Checks on a list that the team ID is not the same as the ID of any of the previously compiled exports, then stores the ID in that list.
-- Checks for nested folders with repeating names (e.g. aog export/Faces/Faces), except for /Other/Other which is legitimate, and tries to fix it by moving the offending folders down by one layer.
+- Checks for nested folders with repeating names (e.g. GD export/Faces/Faces), except for /Other/Other which is legitimate, and tries to fix them by moving the offending folders down by one layer.
-- Checks that the face folders follow the format "tID##", where ## is not XX (e.g.: XXXXX, 814XX and 80420, where ID: 814, are detected).
+- Checks that the face folders follow the format "tID##", where ## is not XX (e.g.: XXXXX, 814XX and 80420, where Team ID: 814, are detected as bad).
-- Checks, when it finds face folders that are in the old full path format (Faces\XXXXX\common\character0\model\character\face\real\XXXXX), that the two "XXXXX" names are the same.
+- Checks, when it finds face folders that are in the old full path format (Faces\xxxxx\common\character0\model\character\face\real\xxxxx), that the two "xxxxx" names are the same.
+- Checks that the Faces folder doesn't have any extra cpks in it.
 - Checks that the folder in the Kit Configs folder has "tID" as folder name.
+- Checks that the kit config files and the kit texture files follow the proper naming convention as defined by the Kits wikipage.
-- Checks that the boot folders in the Boots folder follow the format "k####".
+- Checks that the boots folders in the Boots folder follow the format "k####".
-- Checks that the glove folders in the Gloves folder follow the format "g###".
+- Checks that the gloves folders in the Gloves folder follow the format "g###".

 All of these, apart from the nested folders, boot and glove folders checks, are not only done to warn about errors in the exports, but especially to prevent